jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

     ```

 ### Packer Build
-At this point, I should (in theory) be able to kick off the build from my laptop with a Packer command - but first I'll need to set up some environment variables so that Packer will be able to communicate with my Vault server:
+At this point, I should (in theory) be able to kick off the build from my laptop with a Packer command - but first, I'll need to set up some environment variables so that Packer will be able to communicate with my Vault server:

 ```shell
 export VAULT_ADDR="https://vault.tailnet-name.ts.net/" # [tl! .cmd:1]